Chernobyl exclusion zone: Pre-1986: Before the Chernobyl nuclear disaster

-Setup of the Exclusion Zone
+1986: Soviet exclusion zones

-10-kilometre and 30-kilometre Zones
+10-kilometre and 30-kilometre radius

 The Exclusion Zone was established on 2 May 1986 soon after the Chernobyl disaster, when a Soviet government commission headed by Nikolai Ryzhkov decided on a "rather arbitrary" area of a 30 km radius from Reactor 4 as the designated evacuation area.
 The 30 km Zone was initially divided into three subzones: the area immediately adjacent to Reactor 4, an area of approximately 10 km radius from the reactor, and the remaining 30 km zone.
 Protective clothing and available facilities varied between these subzones.

 Later in 1986, after updated maps of the contaminated areas were produced, the zone was split into three areas to designate further evacuation areas based on the revised dose limit of 100 mSv.